Last updated on June 6th, 2021

 |iShares Barclays Capital USD |

 The expense ratios for G3B, A35 and MBH are all still pretty reasonable.
-However, QL3, CLR and CFA have a rather high expense ratio.
+However, QL3, CLR and CFA have a relatively high expense ratio.

-In contrast, the US ETFs can have expense ratios as low as 0.1%!
+In contrast, US ETFs can have expense ratios as low as 0.1%!

 Due to the asset allocation, StashAway predicts that you’ll only be paying 0.4% p.a. to the ETF fund managers.